 If possible, don't stain your deck in full sun.
 Doing so causes the coating to dry faster before it's had a chance to soak into the wood.
-This can also result in an uneven finish with lap marks.
+Fast drying can also result in an uneven finish with lap marks showing.
 You should also allow the wood to dry for a few days after power washing, especially if the wood is bare or badly weathered.

 - Stain the spindles first.
 To save time, I highly recommend using an airless sprayer to spray the deck spindles instead of doing this by hand.
 A sprayer makes it easier to do the floor too, but it's a huge time saver for spindles.
 You can spray the stain on and brush it into the wood as you go.

 - Use a deck brush and extension pole.
 Nothing hurts my back more than staining a floor all day on my knees.
-Make the job easier by using a good quality deck staining brush with an extension pole so you don't have to bend down.
+Make the job easier by using a good quality deck staining brush attached to an extension pole so you don't have to bend down.

 - Keep a wet edge when staining.
-Apply your stain in one direction from one side of the board to the other.
+Apply your stain in one direction from one side of the boards to the other.
 Never start in the middle of a board.
 Maintaining a wet edge prevents flash marks on the floor boards.
-I'll usually work in small sections staining no more than four to five boards at a time.
+When I stain, I work in small sections, staining no more than four to five boards at a time.

 What's the Best Deck Stain?

 The stain that works the best for me is the waterborne SuperDeck stain from Sherwin Williams.
-This product replaced DeckScapes, which I used for several years with good results too.
+This product replaced DeckScapes; I used it for several years with good results too.
 I have also used Cabot stain in the past without problems.
 I like working with waterborne stain for the ease of cleanup and mildew resistance.

-The waterborne stain from Sherwin Williams is best re-coated every three or so years to keep the deck in good condition.
+The waterborne stain from Sherwin Williams is best re-coated every three to five years to keep the deck in good condition.
 I have this product on my own deck too.
 The stain starts lifting in the foot traffic areas first and where water collects.
-The finish is dull but smooth with a two-coat application.
+The finish is dull but smooth after a two-coat application.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.